alphagov/govuk-developer-docs/source/manual/heroku.html.md

 review_in: 6 months
 ---

-# Access apps on the shared Heroku account

 We use Heroku to host some non-critical applications like the [monitoring-screen][].

 The credentials for Heroku are found in